Andrew-Collins/dmx-rdm-rs-drivers/dmx-rdm-rp2040/README.md

 ## License
 Licensed under either of Apache License, Version 2.0 or MIT license at your option.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in dmx-rdm-ftdi by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in dmx-rdm-rp2040 by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.